Catalog: Monroe #1 BOCES WEBREG

 Program: Office of School Improvement - CTLE Approved Sponsor

-Data Privacy Officer (DPO) training will take place each month at 11 Linden Park.
-Each month's training will be 2.5 hours scheduled over the course of each training date.
+Data Privacy Officer (DPO) training will take place each month at 11 Linden Park, Rm A-13.
+Each month's training will be 2.5 hours facilitated by Greg Reitz.
+Attendees sign up for the entire sequence of sessions for the year, attending one of three sessions each month.

 Topics covered include: